 The Bunge Group is a global agribusiness and food operation.
 The group’s Food Products division is Latin America’s largest oil seed processor and largest seller of bottled oils to the retail market.
-To extend this position, Bunge has invested in the largest vegetable oil refinery in Latin America.
+In addition, Bunge has invested in the largest vegetable oil refinery in Latin America to extend this position.
 Located in Brazil, this major plant has a capacity of 1200 tonnes per day.

 PT Grahadura Leidongprima

 PT Grahadura Leidongprima is a family-owned business on the island of Sumatra in Indonesia.
 The company is very successful in the palm oil processing industry.
 To cement this position, the company ordered the first SoftColumn deodorization plant in Indonesia, accompanied by dry fractionation plants.

 This Alfa Laval SoftColumn deodorization installation provides the company with a processing capacity of 1,000 tonnes of palm oil daily.